Moe Suzuki’s Artist book “Aabuku” is sold out!

 Okinawa Prefectural Archives / Ryukyu University Museum, Fuj ukan / Ginowan City Museum / Associate Professor Kouji Harada, Department of Health and Environmental Sciences, Kyoto University Graduate School of Medicine / Liaison Group for Protecting Citizens’ Lives from PFAS Pollution / Ginowan Churamizu Kai / コドソラ Kodosora / Futenma Airbase Bakuon Litigation group / Kadena Branch, Kadena Airbase Bakuon Litigation group / あなたの沖縄 | コラムプロジェクト / Jon Mitchell / Okinawa Prefectural Bureau of Enterprises and more.

-Moe Suzuki’s artist book “Aabuku”
+Moe Suzuki’s artist book “Aabuku” sold out now!

 The “Aabuku” is produced in a limited 72 copies with edition number and signature.